redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

     ```shell
     odo create java-openliberty mysboproj
     ```
-   `java-openliberty` is the type of your application and `mysboproject` is the name of your application.
+   `java-openliberty` is the type of your application and `mysboproj` is the name of your application.

 4. Deploy the application to the cluster:
     ```shell